 Allergen Reaction and Anaphylaxis 911 Response Checklist

-Use this checklist to respond to a suspected allergen reaction or anaphylaxis event with clear 911 steps, EpiPen support, witness capture, and product removal.
-It helps staff act fast, document what happened, and keep the area safe.
+Use this checklist to respond fast to a suspected allergen reaction or anaphylaxis event, with clear steps for calling 911, giving an EpiPen if available, and documenting the incident.

 Trusted by frontline teams 15 years of frontline software

-Built for: Restaurants · Schools · Healthcare · Catering · Workplaces
+Built for: Restaurants · Schools · Childcare · Healthcare · Hospitality

 Overview